antsemot/digital-garden-jekyll-template/_notes/first ever seed.md

 ---
-title: Your first seed (this is where I talk to myself about metadata)
+title: Your first seed (this is where I talk to myself about metadata) and dump all guidelines on how to properly format my notes
 ---

 ### Welcome!

-Testing whatever [[sampah]] I can put in here
+Testing whatever [[sampah]] I can put in here.
+Also [[work]] stuff.

-This is your first note.
+This is my first first note.
 You'll find it in the [`notes/`](https://github.com/antsemot/digital-garden-jekyll-template/tree/master/_notes) directory.
 This is my Github repository, btw.
 Feel free to fork.

 ### Link syntax